Maebe A. Girl: Political positions

 Girl considers herself a progressive, and has likened her policies to those of Bernie Sanders and Alexandria Ocasio-Cortez.
-Her policies are strongly pro-LGBTQIA.
+She was also inspired by Susan B. Anthony's advocacy for social reforms.
+Her policies are strongly pro-LGBTQIA+.
 She has said that dressing in drag is "part of who [she is] as a queer person" and is itself political, saying it "taught [her] how to engage with people".
 Sitting on the Silver Lake Neighborhood Council's Homelessness Committee, Girl has highlighted homelessness in her campaign and tied it to the high number of homeless LGBTQ youth (40% of total homeless youth identify this way).
-She supports Medicare for All, a Green New Deal, and abortion rights.
+She supports Medicare for All, a Green New Deal, abortion rights, federally backed housing vouchers for unhoused individuals, and Education for All.

+Girl has expressed support for the local Armenian community, condemning the ethnic cleansing of Armenians by Azerbaijan.
+She has also shown support for local organization GALAS LGBTQ+ Armenian Society.

 Girl opposes going to war with Iran, Saudi Arabian-led intervention in Yemen, and increases in defense spending.
 She has repeatedly expressed support for the abolition of ICE.

+Endorsements

+In the 2020 Democratic Party presidential primaries, Girl posted on social media in support of the second presidential campaign of Bernie Sanders.
+In the 2022 Los Angeles mayoral election, Girl endorsed twenty-year old activist Alex Gruenenfelder.
+In the 2024 Democratic Party presidential primaries, Girl endorsed the longshot campaign of Marianne Williamson against incumbent President Joe Biden.